mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter3/algorithm.md

 In the figure above, a temperature can be both cool and cold at the same time.The ranges 0 to 1 is the degree of membership of how cool and how cold a temperature might be, the range is also called a grade or  a level.
-Cold, Cool and Hot are  called liguistic variables,  they represent the value of a temperature in words.
+Cold, Cool and Hot are  called linguistic variables,  they represent the value of a temperature in words.
 Another term in fuzzy logic is the Membership function,wherein “input data are group into sets”(e.g T(temperature)={cold,cool,hot}).By having a membership function, an input value can have multiple sets (e.g cool  0.3 and cold  0.7 at the same time) with different